learn-js/making-maps-with-leafletjs/book.md

 var map = L.map('map');
 ```

+Create the map using the `L.map` method.

 ### Set the latitude, longitude, and zoom of the map

 ```
 map.setView([47.63, -122.32], 11);
 ```

+The `map.setView` method sets the latitude, longitude, and zoom level.

 ### Use `L.tileLayer.provider()` method to add Stamen Watercolor tiles and add tile layer to map